 Ian Bishop has developed computer simulation software to enable the visual impact of proposed wind farms to be evaluated (Bishop 2002, 2007, 2010).
 A number of authors have applied GIS and multi-criteria tools to the wind farm site selection and visual impact assessment including: Simao et al, 2009; Torres Sibille et al, 2009; Molina-Ruiz et al, 2011, and van Haaren & Fthenakis, 2011.

 As part of their investigation of the visual impact of developments on the Dutch landscape, De Vries et al, (2012) included wind farms.
 The examined the mitigating influence of distance to the turbines, their height and their configuration (Table 6).
 Turbines at 500 m distance reduced ratings from 5.91 to 3.77 (7-point scale), a reduction of 36%.
 When the turbines were viewed at 2000 m distance, this fell to 25% reduction (to 4.42).
-Thus distance had a slight influence.
+Thus distance had a slight influence (Figure 8).
 Increasing the height of turbines increased their visual impact, but whether the turbines were in a cluster or in linear configuration did not make much difference.

 Table 6 Percentage reduction in ratings due to mitigating components for wind farms